jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 comments: true
 author: "Jonathan Ramkissoon"
 mathjax: true
+excerpt: This post is about word embeddings.
+It explains word2vec, GloVe and fasttext in detail and shows how to use pre-trained models for each algorithm in Python using `gensim`.
 ---

 This post will explain the math and intuition behind [word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), [GloVe](https://nlp.stanford.edu/pubs/glove.pdf) and fasttext.